sevepalattao/SocialNetworkAPI/README.md

 ## Description

-For this week's challenge it was my job to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+Here I have built an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 The API uses express, mongoDB, and the mongoose ODM.

 ## Acceptance Criteria